Teaching and Learning Resource Center

 Provide support resources for using technology.

 Prepare ancillary resources and help contacts for the tools you ask students to use, especially if they are new or unfamilar.
-A great starting point is our Toolsets documentation, but you may find additional tutorials and guidance on the Digital Flagship website and in the Administrative Resource Center.
+A great starting point is our Toolsets documentation, but you may find additional tutorials in the Administrative Resource Center or on vendor sites for the tools you use.
 Remember to account for the training and prep time needed for students to learn any new tools in your course plans.

 Keep technology manageable.

 Be mindful of scope.
 There are a multitude of ways you could integrate technology tools into your course, but you should set limited and achievable goals for yourself and your students each term.
-Don’t try five new technology tools at once or expect students to learn multiple apps or platforms.
+Don’t try five new technology tools at once or expect students to learn multiple new apps or platforms for a single course.

 UX Tip